Video Won't Play? How to Fix Corrupted Video Files

 The good news is that in most cases, the video file itself is not truly gone.
 The footage is still sitting on your drive, but something in the file's internal structure has gone wrong.
 Understanding what causes these failures and knowing how to fix them can save you hours of frustration and potentially recover footage you thought was lost forever.

 If you want the low-level explanation first, our guide to how video repair works breaks down the MP4 structure behind these failures.
-If the broken file came from a specific device, jump to the iPhone repair guide or the GoPro repair guide for more targeted steps.
+If the broken file came from a specific device, jump to the iPhone repair guide, the GoPro repair guide, or the dashcam repair guide for more targeted steps.

 This guide walks you through the most common reasons videos stop playing, quick checks you can perform before attempting a repair, and a step-by-step process for fixing corrupted video files using VideoRepair.